S.Africa's AngloGold names Alberto Calderon as new CEO

 The resignation hurt AngloGold’s share price.
 The company lost almost half its market value in the last one year and was among the worst performing shares of gold mining companies globally.

-Calderon was CEO of Orica Ltd (ORI.AX), a Melbourne-based explosives maker, and previously served as a senior executive at mining giant BHP Group (BHP.AX), AngloGold said.
+Calderon was CEO of Orica Ltd, a Melbourne-based explosives maker, and previously served as a senior executive at mining giant BHP Group, AngloGold said.

 He was previously the CEO of Cerrejón, Colombia’s largest mining operation.